oracle-livelabs/oci/healthcare-innovations/ai-vision/apex-map/apex-map.md

     )
 </copy>
 ```

-### About Oracle Application Express (APEX) and Oracle Spatial

-Oracle Application Express (APEX) and Oracle Spatial are features of Oracle Database, including the Autonomous Data Warehouse (ADW) and Autonomous Transaction Processing (ATP) services.

-Oracle Application Express (APEX) is a low-code development platform that enables you to build scalable, secure enterprise apps, with world-class features, that can be deployed anywhere.
-More at [Oracle APEX Product homepage](https://apex.oracle.com/)

-Oracle Spatial is a set of geospatial data management, analysis, and processing capabilities within Oracle Database.
-With a native spatial data type and analysis operations, location-based analysis is mainstream and co-located with all other database operations.
-More at [Oracle Spatial Product homepage](https://www.oracle.com/database/spatial)

-Estimated Time: 20 minutes.

-### Objectives

-In this lab, you will:

-* Create the required schema
-* Update SDO_GEOMETRY Column
-* Create Oracle APEX Faceted Search
-* Create Oracle APEX Map and Map Layer
-* Demo of finding Hospital on Map based on Location and Trauma selected.
-* Query to locate the nearest Hospital within a given radius

-### Prerequisites

-This lab assumes you have:

-* Completed previous labs of this workshop: **Setup environment** and logged into **Oracle APEX workspace**

 ## Task 1: Create the required schema

 1. From **APEX workspace** select **SQL Workshop** and **SQL Commands** option.